Community Handbook:Community Standards

 Fire Safety

-All residence halls are equipped with fire safety equipment.
-This includes but is not limited to, smoke detectors, fire extinguishers, pull stations, fire and evacuation signs, and fire exit doors.
+All residence halls and apartments are equipped with fire safety equipment.
+This includes but is not limited to smoke detectors, fire extinguishers, pull stations, fire and evacuation signs, and fire exit doors.
 Residents and their guests are required to abide by the following policies and guidelines:

-- Emergency exits are to be used for emergency evacuations.
-The misuse of emergency exits will be documented and handled judicially, which could result in a fine and/or disciplinary action.
+6. Emergency exits are to be used for emergency evacuations.
+The misuse of emergency exits will be documented and handled judicially, which could result in a fine and/ or disciplinary action.

 Furniture

-Each student room is provided with the proper RLL furniture.
+Each student’s room is provided with the proper RLL furniture.
 Residents are to abide by the following:

-- Residents are prohibited from placing furniture to block access to windows, air vents, air conditioning and heating units.
+1. Residents are prohibited from placing furniture to block access to windows, air vents, air conditioning, and heating units.

-- Residents are required to report any damage to or missing furniture during the term of their contract.
-Intentional damage, damage due to negligence, or a failure to follow Community Standards will likely result in fines and/ or fees for repair or replacement.
+4. Residents are required to report any damage to or missing furniture during the term of their contract.
+Intentional damage, damage resulting from negligence, or failure to follow Community Standards will likely result in fines and/or fees for repair or replacement.

-- Residents are prohibited from utilizing additional furniture within their room without approval from their Community Director.
+7. Residents are prohibited from utilizing additional furniture within their room without approval from their Community Director (CD).

 Gambling